MatthewFilo/Modern_Weather_Alert/README.md

 This will install all of the required packages necessary for this project

 ### Step 4: Running the Project
 Once you are done making changes and would like to run the project:
+First, Start Redis (Refer to documentation but these instructions will be for MacOS)
+    - Ensure You have Homebrew and Redis Installed and run: `brew services start redis`
+    - To stop, simply enter `brew services stop redis`
+Then:
     - **Development**: `npm run dev` (will utilize nodemon while running project)
     - **Production**: `npm run start` (will use node to run project)